-Students can be deemed unsuccessful on any course assessment for not achieving course expectations of professionalism.
-This would include, but is not limited to, any unapproved absences from a mandatory session, and/or submission of late assignments.
-Students failing to meet professional expectations in the course should anticipate a meeting with the Module/Course Directors and/or Year Chair to discuss the concern, which may result in associated documentation.
-For further information on professionalism, please refer to the UGME Procedures for Concerns with Medical Student Professional Behavior. http://medicine.usask.ca/policies/professionalism-standard-operating-procedure.php
+- 1. Failure of more than two course components. - 2.
+Failure of a supplemental assessment. - 3.
+Being deemed unsuccessful for professionalism.
+This would include, but is not limited to, submission of late assignments, failure to meet etiquette expectations, and/or attendance.
+Furthermore, late submissions will be marked as per the UGME Assignment Submission Policy.
+Consequently, late submissions could be marked as "fail" and might be considered as a missing course requirement.
+Students failing to meet professional expectations in the course should anticipate a meeting with the Module/Course Directors and/or Year Chair to discuss the concern, which may result in associated documentation as per the UGME Procedures for Concerns with Medical Student Professional Behavior.